tohinz/ConSinGAN/README.md

 python main_train.py --gpu 0 --train_mode generation --input_name Images/Generation/angkorwat.jpg
 ```

+### Modify Learning Rate Scaling and Number of Trained Stages
 To affect sample diversity and image quality we recomment playing around with the learning rate scaling (default is `0.1`) and the number of trained stages (default is `6`).
 This can be especially helpful if the images are more complex (use a higher learning rate scaling) or you want to train on images with higher resolution (use more stages).
 For example, increasing the learning rate scaling will mean that lower stages are trained with a higher learning rate and can, therefore, learn a more faithful model of the original image.